 Among the powerful slogans used in the battles to protect surf spots along the coast of California, that of “Killer Dana” still resonates among the surf community.
 The loss of Dana Point, and it’s renown right point break, should serve a stark reminder of what could happen without the protections we currently have in place.
-Dana Point, in many ways the birthplace of the surfing industry, was notorious for focusing deep-water south swells on a long, rocky point break, creating one of the best waves big-waves spots on the coast at that time, not to mention the day-to-day fun surf.
-According to surf historian and Dana Point surfer Allan Seymour “The thing about Killer Dana is that it was the only place that would hold a 12 or 15-foot swell,” said.
+Dana Point, in many ways the birthplace of the surfing industry, was notorious for focusing deep-water south swells on a long, rocky point break, creating one of the best big-waves spots on the coast at that time, not to mention the day-to-day fun surf.
+According to surf historian and Dana Point surfer Allan Seymour “The thing about Killer Dana is that it was the only place that would hold a 12 or 15-foot swell,” he said.
 “And these were huge, freight train-thick swells.
 And the prevailing wind was westerly coming over Dana Point, which made for offshore winds from Doheny to Killer Dana.”

 In the 1950s and 60s, the town developed plans to build a marina in Dana Harbor and construction began on the $100 million project in 1966.
-A group of surfers, led by Ron Drummond, worked to stop construction, but the loss of the wave and any damage to the ocean was considered insignificant compared to the economic benefits of the new marina.
+A group of surfers, led by Ron Drummond, worked to stop construction, but the loss of the wave, and any damage to the ocean, was considered insignificant compared to the economic benefits of the new marina.
 As Jeremy Evans writes in the Battle for Paradise:

 When the first of many boulders was dropped in 1966, specatators stood on the shore and clapped, marveling at the sight and excited for the future economic boost.
 Killer Dana’s surfers were also there that day, powerless to stop what they considered to be nothing more than aquatic rape.
 They were saddened and stunned as the bouders were dropped into the cove, which had been the setting for some of their greatest surfing memories and was, to some, their second home.
 For others, it was their only home.

 Thus, was born surf activism in California.
-Back then, in the 1960s, there was no NEPA (National Environmental Policy Act, 1970) or its California counterpart CEQA (1970), which required public meetings and extensive planning prior to major construction projects like Dana Cove; no Clean Water Act (1972), which regulated the location and discharges of developments and power plants; no Coastal Commission (1972), which providing regulatory oversight of the coastal zone; and no Surfrider Foundation (1984), who fought for the interests of surfers.
+Back then, in the 1960s, there was no NEPA (National Environmental Policy Act, 1970) nor its California counterpart CEQA (1970), which required public meetings and extensive planning prior to major construction projects like Dana Cove.
+There was no Clean Water Act (1972), which regulated the location and discharges of developments and power plants; no Coastal Commission (1972), which providing regulatory oversight of the coastal zone; and no Surfrider Foundation (1984), who fought for the interests of surfers.
 Then, the only warning for some projects was the posting of a construction permit and the arrival of bulldozers.

 In was also a critical time in the state’s history.
 Developers and urban planners had developed proposals for most of the coastline to create a series of “atomic cities:” regional developments centered around marinas, high-rise developments, nuclear power plants, and interconnected freeways.
 And this happened throughout much of southern California in Marina del Rey, the ports of Los Angeles and Long Beach, Newport Beach, Dana Point, and San Diego.
 As backlash against such rapid developments began, the 1969 Santa Barbara oil spill galvanized many into action and Californians approved Proposition 20 in 1972 to establish the Coastal Commission.